thirdweb-dev/engine/README.md

 <p align="center"><strong>Best in class web3 SDKs for Browser, Node and Mobile apps</strong></p>

-## Intro
+## Web3API

-Web3-api is a http server that provides deep web3 functionality, here's some of the major features:
+HTTP server that provides server side web3 functionality:

-- http interface with server and client auth
+- http interface with server and client authentication
-- create and interact with wallets (local, aws kms, google secret, smart wallets)
+- create and interact with web3 wallets (local, aws kms, google secret, smart wallets, etc)
-- manage wallet nonce and transaction queing
+- automatic wallet nonce management
+- built in transaction queueing
-- automatic transaction retry and gas management
+- intelligent transaction retry and gas management
 - read, write and deploy any smart contract on any evm blockchain
 - create gasless relayers
 - fine grained controls over user behavior
+- run in your own cloud or managed service (coming soon)

+The server is meant to facilitate blockchain transactions in your existing architecture.
+The goal of this server is to provide a high performance, production grade server for any web3 app, game or platform.
+The project is still early so if you're looking for specific features, have bugs or feedback feel free to reach out.

 ## Requirements